Ideluis42/Data-Science-SP25/challenges/c03-stang-assignment.md

 ## TASK: Investigate your question from q1 here
 df_stang_long |>
   ggplot(aes(x = angle, y = E, color = factor(thick))) +
-  geom_point(size = 3)
+  geom_point(size = 3) +
+  facet_wrap("factor(thick)")
 ```

 ![](c03-stang-assignment_files/figure-gfm/q3-task-1.png)<!-- -->

 **Observations**:

-- For most thicknesses, E decreases at 45-deg compared to 0 and 90
+- The 0.022 and 0.64 thickness material has a stable elasticity value
+  across 45 and 90 deg angles
+- The 0.032 thickness material has its highest elasticity value at 45
   degrees

-- Thinner sheets show more change in elasticity with angle

-- Thicker sheets have more stable E values

-- At 0 and 90 degrees, E appears higher across all thicknesses

 - The 0.081 thickness material has the lowest elasticity values across
   all angles